-Key risk (title and description, including cause and Risk type Objective/ thematic Impact (Low 1-2 Likelihood (Low 1-2 Action plan Summary potential consequence) area affected by the risk Medium 3 High 4-5) Medium 3 High 4-5) Description (mitigating measures) Owner Deadline A possible delay of the sustainability revenue ramp-up Cause: limited resources results in prioritisation of initial set up of operations and insufficient focus on financial sustainability Consequences: Failure to meet ambitious income aims m Financial Sustainability 3 3 Integrate financial sustainability responsibility into job descriptions and connect related KPI to be measured in performance reviews Revising the future service offering of EIT Manufacturing and how services will be delivered to the market Thorough investment thesis for planned activities of venture capital fund Establishing control and strategic guidance function within the SB Director of Finance, SB, KIC MT continuous Complexity and cost of engaging in KIC activities outweigh perceived benefits (especially for small organisations with limited resource) Cause: Bureaucratic procedures and reporting, fees, co-funding requirements, financial sustainability requirements, unawareness of possibility of Associate Partnership Consequences: Core Partners may leave EIT Manufacturing or not participate in Activities 4 All SOs 3 3 - Individually consult with partners outlining the specific benefits to their organisations, encourage to stay and participate actively - Conduct new benchmarks and analysis of additional instruments or adoption of existing ways of income generation - Provide additional guidance and free up resources for assistance regarding administrative support and advice, incl. simplified materials KIC MT, Directors of Communi- cation and Finance continuous Change of EIT terminology or KPI definitions Cause: the KIC has no influence on how EIT (core) KPIs are and will be defined in the future Consequences: Failure to meet KPI targets due to new and/or 2 Performance 3 4 - Report alternative performance measurements than EIT KPIs Director of Finance, KIC MT continuous Negative impact on macro-economic levels Cause: multiple, e.g. i) increasing inflation, ii) geographical instabilities, iii) new pandemic Consequences: i) It might be more challenging to find investments required to co-fund activities, ii) activities in highrisk countries might have to be stopped, iii) economic slowdown would challenge KIC's financial sustainability agenda 2 Macro- economic risks 2 4 - Diversify revenue streams to decrease dependencies KIC MT continuous EIT not validated Cause: In the next mid-term evaluation in 2025 EIT has to be validated by the EU Consequences: If EIT will not be validated for the next period, EI TManufacutring would loos its access to EIT grants 2 Community risk 4 1 - Diversify revenue streams to decrease dependencies KIC MT continuous
+Key risk (title and description, including cause and Risk type 24 Objective/ thematic area affected by Impact (Low 1-2 Likelihood (Low 1-2 Action plan Summary potential consequence) -// the risk Medium 3 High 4-5) Medium 3 High 4-5) Description (mitigating measures) Owner Deadline A possible delay of the sustainability revenue ramp-up Cause: limited resources results in prioritisation of initial set up of operations and insufficient focus on financial sustainability Consequences: Failure to meet ambitious income aims 3 Financial Sustainability 3 3 Integrate financial sustainability responsibility into job descriptions and connect related KPI to be measured in performance reviews - Revising the future service offering of EIT Manufacturing and how services will be delivered to the market Thorough investment thesis for planned activities of venture capital fund Establishing control and strategic guidance function within the SB Director of Finance, SB, KIC MT continuous Complexity and cost of engaging in KIC activities outweigh perceived benefits (especially for small organisations with limited resource) Cause: Bureaucratic procedures and reporting, fees, co-funding requirements, financial sustainability requirements, unawareness of possibility of Associate Partnership Consequences: Core Partners may leave EIT Manufacturing or not participate in Activities 4 All SOs 3 3 Individually consult with partners outlining the specific benefits to their organisations, encourage to stay and participate actively - Conduct new benchmarks and analysis of additional instruments or adoption of existing ways of income generation Provide additional guidance and free up resources for assistance regarding administrative support and advice, incl. simplified materials Close co-operation with EIT and other KICs, e.g. via shared services and working groups to support reduction of the administrative burden and solve encountered problems.
+KIC MT, Directors of Communi- cation and Finance continuous Change of EIT terminology or KPI definitions Cause: the KIC has a limited influence on how EIT (core) KPIs are and will be defined in the future Consequences: Failure to meet KPI targets due to new and/ or additional requirements 2 Performance 3 4 - Report alternative performance measurements than EIT KPIs Director of Finance, KIC MT continuous Negative impact on macro-economic levels Cause: multiple, e.g. i) increasing inflation, ii) geographical instabilities, iii) new pandemic Consequences: i) It might be more challenging to find investments required to co-fund activities, ii) activities in highrisk countries might have to be stopped, iii) economic slowdown would challenge KIC's financial sustainability agenda 2 Macroeconomic risks 2 4 - Diversify revenue streams to decrease dependencies KIC MT continuous